How startups can go passwordless, thanks to zero trust – TechCrunch

 “There is no doubt that over time, people are going to rely less and less on passwords… they just don’t meet the challenge for anything you really want to secure,” said Bill Gates.

-That was seventeen years ago.
+That was 17 years ago.
 Although passwords have lost some of their charm, they have so far survived many attempts to kill them for good.

 The perception of high cost and tricky implementations has stalled some smaller businesses from ditching passwords.
-But alternatives to passwords are affordable, easy to implement, and safer, show industry insights gathered by Extra Crunch.
+But alternatives to passwords are affordable, easy to implement and safer, show industry insights gathered by Extra Crunch.
 The move to zero trust systems is acting as a catalyst.

 First, a primer.
 Zero trust focuses on who you are, not where you are.
 Zero trust models require companies to never trust any attempt to access its network, and must verify every single time — even from logins from inside the network.
 Passwordless tech is a key part of zero trust models.